Put The Brakes On Speed-Limiters

 On January 1, 2009, speed-limiter legislation came into effect in Ontario and Quebec.
 The law applies to all trucks driven in these provinces, regardless of where they are licensed.

-This legislation not about safer roads and cleaner air – it’s about votes for politicians on the one hand, and a competitive advantage and economic benefits for a number of Ontario and Quebec carriers on the other.
+This legislation was not about safer roads and cleaner air, but about votes for politicians on the one hand, and a competitive advantage and economic benefits for a number of Ontario and Quebec carriers on the other.
 Our arguments against government-mandated speed-limiters are solid and a number of Transport Canada studies confirm that many of our concerns are valid.
 See below for access to these studies and a wealth of background material.

 HEAVY TRUCK SPEED-LIMITER REPORTS